mindey/rfcs/curiosity/information-mechanics.md

 ## 1. Law of Inertia
 The Newton's law of motion says that an object travels at a constant speed forever, if it is not affected by additional forces.
 The motion towards one direction is simple translation of coordinates.

-We can formulate equivalent law of motion for objects to travel into the future, as a continuous translation of coordinates.
+We can formulate equivalent law of motion for objects to travel into the future, as a continuous translation of time coordinates.
 The translation of information can be imagined as continuous process that copies the state from one time-slice to the adjacent time-slice without losing bits.

 (For example, a crystal system of a rock may translate into the future without loss of information.)